istio/istio.io/content/help/troubleshooting/index.md

 There is some discussion under way in the Istio community about how Istio might support `VirtualService` chaining, for example, you put a match rule in one `VirtualService` with the destination being another `VirtualService` that defines the service's version routing rules.
-Alternatively, higher level tooling may be used to avoid the problem.
+Alternatively, higher level tooling may be used to solve the problem.
 For now, however, you have no choice but to replicate the rules.

 ## Route rules have no effect on my application